James Grant of Freuchie

-James Grant of Freuchie (1616–1663) was a Scottish landowner, the seventh Laird of Freuchie.
-Freuchie Castle, also known as "Ballachastell" is now called Castle Grant.
+James Grant, 7th of Freuchie (1616–1663) was a Scottish landowner, the seventh Laird of Freuchie.
+He was the 18th Chief of Clan Grant.

 Career

 He was a son of John Grant of Freuchie and Mary, daughter of Walter Ogilvie of Findlater.
 A note written by his grandmother, Lilias Murray, indicates he was born on 24 June 1616.
 He became Laird of Freuchie on the death of his father in 1637.

 Grant signed the Scottish Covenant and bought blue ribbons for himself and his followers in Aberdeen in 1639 to show his support.

 His father, John Grant of Freuchie, had employed John Anderson to paint the gallery of Castle Grant with "fine colours" and gild the "storm" or dormer windows in 1635.
 James Grant employed two masons in 1649, Robert Torrie and James Mason, to rebuild and heighten two smoking chimneys at Castle Grant and improve the leaking battlements of the two old towers.
 Grant employed a fowler, John Innes, to hunt to hunt water-fowl and partridges with dogs for his table.
 Music at Castle Grant was provided by Alexander Cumming, a piper and viola player.
 His wife, Mary Stewart, Lady Grant, was supplied with flour and aqua vitae by John Paterson and William Farquhar, burgesses of Forres.

 After the Restoration of Charles II, the Laird of Freuchie was obliged to send workmen with tools and wheelbarrows to help demolish the fortified citadel or sconce of Inverness.
 The workforce was led by John Grant of Craggan.

 Many letters and documents from the Grant family papers were printed by William Fraser in the Chiefs of Grant in 1883.
 The family archive is now held by the National Records of Scotland.